A Guide on Enterprise Software Development

 Cloud-native applications are designed to run on a cloud platform and can be automatically scaled up or down as needed.

 Case in point.
 Infopulse successfully completed a data center migration to Microsoft Azure for a global mining and metals company.
-This massive cloud migration necessitated careful planning and the precise execution of the migration strategy.
+This massive cloud migration necessitated careful planning and precise execution of the migration strategy.
 There were positive effects across the board as a result of this transformation, including lower total cost of ownership and higher output.

 6. Finding the Right Talent